Aaron McDuffie Moore: North Carolina Mutual and Provident Association

-In October 1898, Dr. Moore, John Merrick and six other Black men gathered in Moore's office to organize an insurance association.
-They intended "to aid Negro families in distress" by this enterprise.
-They were inspired by similar associations organized by blacks in Richmond, Virginia, in 1893 and 1894.
+In October 1898, Moore, John Merrick and six other African-American men gathered in Moore's office to organize an insurance association.
+They were inspired by similar associations organized by African-Americans in Richmond, Virginia, in 1893 and 1894.
 During the meeting, each man pledged $50 to the association.
 They agreed to draw up a charter for the business, to be "presented as a bill before the State Assembly" in January 1899.
 With the charter approved, North Carolina Mutual and Provident Association opened for business on April 1, 1899.
-Dr. Moore served as its treasurer and medical director, albeit without salary or remuneration.
+Moore served as its treasurer and medical director, albeit without salary or remuneration.
 In addition, Moore agreed to rent out a part of his office to the association for $2 a month, a sign of his commitment to the Black community served by the association.

 By 1900, the association was in a precarious financial position as claims increased.
-In response, Dr. Moore and John Merrick used personal funds to meet the company's obligations.
+In response, Moore and John Merrick used personal funds to meet the company's obligations.
 The other incorporators were unwilling to fund the deficit and, by July 1900, withdrew from the company.
-Dr. Moore understood that African Americans needed insurance services.
+Moore understood that African Americans needed insurance services.
 He also believed strongly that North Carolina Mutual was accountable to the Negro community, and that "to desert their policy holders was to discredit their people".
 Moore and Merrick bought the shares of withdrawing members.
-For "socially conscious Black businessmen" like Moore, the purpose of business enterprises extended beyond profit; more importantly, it was a means to improve the conditions of the segregated Black community.
+For African-American businessmen like Moore, the purpose of business enterprises extended beyond profit; more importantly, it was a means to improve the conditions of the African-American community.

 Moore assumed the vacated position of secretary while his nephew, C. C. Spaulding, promoted the sale of insurance policies.
 The partnership between Moore, Spaulding and Merrick as President transformed North Carolina Mutual and Provident Association into a strong enterprise.
 In 1919, the association was renamed North Carolina Mutual Life Insurance Company.
-When Merrick died that year, Dr. Moore assumed presidency of North Carolina Mutual until his death in 1923.
+When Merrick died that year, Moore assumed presidency of North Carolina Mutual until his death in 1923.
 As President, Moore was insistent that the Company stayed true to the purpose of its founding: